-Regulatory balancing accounts also includes revenue that is recognized for balancing accounts when it is probable that future recovery of previously incurred costs or future refunds that are to be credited to customers will occur through the ratemaking process.
-These mechanisms, such as the Modified Cost Balancing Account (MCBA), Conservation Expense Balancing Account (CEBA), Pension Cost Balancing Account (PCBA), and Health Cost Balancing Account (HCBA), generally provide for recovery of the adopted levels of expenses for purchased water, purchased power, pump taxes, water conservation program costs, pension, and health care.
-Variances between adopted and actual costs were recorded as regulatory balancing account revenue in 2022.
-In 2023, in connection with the CPUC's decision to discontinue the use of the WRAM, the variances for CEBA, HCBA, and PCBA are recorded against the originating expense.
+Regulatory balancing accounts also includes include revenue that is recognized for balancing and memorandum accounts when it is probable that future recovery of previously incurred costs or future refunds that are to be credited to customers will occur through the ratemaking process.
+These mechanisms, such as the Modified Cost Balancing Account (MCBA), Conservation Expense Balancing Account (CEBA), Pension Cost Balancing Account (PCBA), and Health Cost Balancing Account (HCBA), generally provide for recovery As a result of the adopted levels delay in the approval of expenses for purchased water, purchased power, pump taxes, water conservation program costs, pension, and health care. the 2021 GRC, the CPUC authorized Cal Water to track the effect of the delay on customer billings in an Interim Rates Memorandum Account (IRMA) effective January 1, 2023.
+Variances between adopted actual customer billings and actual costs were those that would have been billed assuming the 2021 GRC had been implemented on January 1, 2023 are recorded as regulatory balancing account revenue.
+The 2021 GRC was approved in March of 2024 and final authorized rates have not yet been implemented as of March 31, 2024; as a result, Cal Water calculated and recorded this difference for all of 2023 and the first three months of 2024.
+Cal Water determined that the IRMA met regulatory asset recognition criteria under accounting standards for regulated utilities.
+In the first quarter of 2024, the Company recorded \$80.7 million of revenue in 2022.
+In 2023, in connection with for the CPUC's decision to discontinue the use of the WRAM, the variances for CEBA, HCBA, and PCBA are recorded against the originating expense.
 The MCBA concluded on December 31, 2022.